, ,

 For the smallest companies, filing micro entity accounts is optional.
 If you want to, you can still file full accounts in the same way as larger companies.

 However, a benefit of choosing to file basic micro entity accounts is that you can submit an abridged version with a simplified balance sheet.
-Supplying a profit and loss account or director’s report is also up to you, while it’s likely you’ll be exempt from auditing.
+Supplying a director’s report is also up to you, while it’s likely you’ll be exempt from auditing.

 Who can file micro entity accounts?